cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupMembersRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupMembers"></a>

-### MsgUpdateGroupMembersRequest
+### MsgUpdateGroupMembers
-MsgUpdateGroupMembersRequest is the Msg/UpdateGroupMembers request type.
+MsgUpdateGroupMembers is the Msg/UpdateGroupMembers request type.

 | Field | Type | Label | Description |